Route 66 Times header image

 East < GO > West

-In the late 1920's Bill and Emma Martin built this two story building that served both as a home upstairs and store downstairs.
+In the 1920's William Richard "Bill" and Emma Martin built this two story building that served both as a home upstairs and store and gas station downstairs.
 There were gas pumps out front and a few cabins out back.
 They also operated the little stone springhouse next door.
 The store was converted to a home when I-44 opened.

-There are a pair of outhoses left standin back near the woods on the east side of the property.
+There are a pair of out houses left standing back near the woods on the east side of the property.

 x